- Explore this Career

 The program focuses on theory and practice in a broad range of nursing activities.
 These activities encompass direct patient care in relatively stable nursing situations.
 In addition to instruction in nursing care, the student completes related general education courses and is also introduced to microcomputers.
 Formal classroom study takes place at Durham Technical Community College.
 Practical experience is gained through clinical courses taken concurrently with theory and conducted under the instructor's supervision.
 Clinical experiences take place at Duke University Medical Center, Durham Regional Hospital, Lincoln Community Health Center, and other area health care facilities.

 Program graduates are awarded diplomas in Practical Nursing.
 They are eligible to apply to take the National Council Licensure Examination (NCLEX-PN), which is required for practice as a practical nurse.
-Licensed practical nurses are employed in hospitals, nursing homes, extended-care facilities, clinics, physicians' and dentists' offices, and other health care agencies.
+Employment opportunities include hospitals, rehabilitation/long term care/home health facilities, clinics, and physicians’ offices.

 Classes are offered during the day and may be completed in three semesters if the three non-nursing courses are taken prior to entry into the nursing component.
 New students are enrolled in the fall semester.